 You can refer to the Cloud Foundry documentation on route services for more information.

 In the following example we will add a route service to provide basic HTTP authentication to the bound routes.
 This can be used to restrict access to a beta application.

-An example of such a route service application code can be found in cf basic auth route service [external link].
+An example of such a route service application code can be found in the Cloud Foundry basic auth route service.
 Please note this is a proof-of-concept and is not intended to run in production.